Clay Matthews III: 2009

-2009 season

-Matthews scored his first career touchdown during a Monday Night Football game on October 5, 2009 against the Minnesota Vikings when he stripped the ball from running back Adrian Peterson and ran the ball back for a touchdown.
+Matthews scored his first career touchdown during a Monday Night Football game on October 5, 2009, against the Minnesota Vikings when he stripped the ball from running back Adrian Peterson and ran the ball back for a touchdown.

 In Week 10 against the Dallas Cowboys, Matthews had another outstanding game: recording one tackle, recovering two fumbles forced by cornerback Charles Woodson, and sacking Dallas quarterback Tony Romo to make him a nominee again for the Pepsi NFL Rookie of the Week.
-For the second time in as many nominations, he was voted Rookie of the Week for week 10.
+For the second time in as many nominations, Matthews was voted Rookie of the Week for his performance.

 In Week 12 against the Detroit Lions, he made three tackles, assisted on two more, and sacked Daunte Culpepper twice.
 He was nominated for and won the Pepsi NFL Rookie of the Week award for his performance.

 Matthews had arguably the best game in his young career in Week 13 when he was awarded the NFC Defensive Player of the Week award.
 Matthews had six tackles, two sacks and a forced fumble in the Packers' 27–14 win over the Baltimore Ravens.

-In the Packers' December 13, 2009, contest against the Chicago Bears at Soldier Field, Matthews recorded his eighth sack of the season which put him into a three-way tie with former Packers Tim Harris and Vonnie Holiday for the team record of most sacks in a rookie season (1982–present).
-The following week, Matthews recorded two more sacks vs the Pittsburgh Steelers to claim the rookie record.
+In the Packers' December 13, 2009, contest against the Chicago Bears at Soldier Field, Matthews recorded his eighth sack of the season which put him into a three-way tie with former Packers Tim Harris and Vonnie Holliday for the team record of most sacks in a rookie season (1982–present).
+The following week, Matthews recorded two more sacks against the Pittsburgh Steelers to claim the rookie record.

 He was added to the 2010 Pro Bowl NFC squad, replacing Lance Briggs.
 He was the first Packers' rookie to earn a Pro Bowl selection since wide receiver James Lofton in 1978.

 Matthews recorded 51 tackles, 10 sacks, seven pass deflections, three fumble recoveries, and a forced fumble in his rookie season.
 He played in all 16 games, starting at ROLB in 13 of them.
-He led the Packers in QB pressures, with 45.5.
+Matthews led the Packers in QB pressures with 45.5.
 He finished third for the NFL Defensive Rookie of the Year, losing to his former USC teammate Brian Cushing.
-He was named NFC Defensive Rookie of the Year and set the Packer record for most sacks in a season by a rookie, with 10.0.
+Matthews was named NFC Defensive Rookie of the Year and set the Packers franchise record for most sacks in a season by a rookie, with 10.0.